lruepke/FEM_lecture/sphinx/source/lecture3/fem_advection.rst

 FEM and advection problems
 ==========================

 In one of the introductory chapters, we had looked into transport problems and how to solve them using FDM.
-Today we will take this a bit further.
-To to understand why certain solutions did not work and why we finite elements have their own problems for advection.
-For this purpose we will again use the standard steady-state advection diffusion equation:
+Today we will take this a bit further in order to understand why certain solutions did not work and why finite elements have their own problems for advection.
+For this purpose, we will again use the standard 1-D steady-state advection diffusion equation:

 .. math::
     :label: eq:fem_adv_diff

-    c \frac{\partial }{\partial x}T - \frac{\partial}{\partial x}k \frac{\partial T}{\partial x},
+    c \frac{\partial }{\partial x}T - \frac{\partial}{\partial x}k \frac{\partial T}{\partial x} = 0,

 where :math:`c` is velocity, :math:`T` temperature, and :math:`k` thermal conductivity.